-- 2. Please stay alert to due dates.
-While due dates often give you a grace period, you will need to complete each week's work on time or you will quickly find yourself too far behind to catch up.
+- 2. You should complete all work the week in which it is given.
+Please stay alert to due dates.
+You will need to complete each week's work on time or you will quickly find yourself too far behind to catch up.
 If there are extenuating circumstances email the professor immediately attaching the appropriately scanned documentation. - 3.
 Homework may be collected at any time.
 That is, you may be asked to scan your homework and turn it in. - 4.
-You will be given approximately a week to take a proctored exam.
-Make-up exams will only be given in extenuating circumstances and must have professional documentation for approval. - 5.
+You will be given approximately five days to take proctored exams.
+Make-up exams will only be given in extenuating circumstances and must have professional documentation for approval.
+These exams must be monitored via a Kent Regional Campus testing center (not Trumbull) or Proctorio.
+Be aware you will not be permitted to use scrap paper or a hand-held calculator if you choose to take the exams with Proctorio. - Midterm I PROCTORED 20% of grade Testing Window: Saturday, September 22nd-Thursday, September 27th - Midterm II PROCTORED 20% of grade Testing Window: Saturday, November 3rd-Thursday, November 8th. - Final Exam Comprehensive & Proctored THIS IS 30% of your grade Testing Window: Saturday, December 8th-Thursday, December 13th - 5.
 While there is no monitoring of how you conduct your weekly work it is assumed that you will give your full attention to your work when you view the videos, work on assignments or visit virtual office hours.
 Keep in mind you must answer the questions in the Video Lessons in Moodle. - 6.
 Appropriate language is expected both written and verbal during virtual hours.
-(This includes abbreviations.) - 7.
-Please keep in mind that while I will do the best to be present at every office hour (both live and virtual) but there are times when events (including technical issues) stop this from occurring.
-I will do my best to email the class and let them know when there are such occasions.
-Office hours will not be held if the Stark Campus has classes canceled during the scheduled session. - 8.
+(This includes abbreviations.)

+- 7. Office hours will not be held if the Stark Campus has classes canceled during the scheduled session. - 8.
 The proctored final exam is required.
 Failure to show for the final exam may result in an F for the course.